danfairs/django-lazysignup/README.rst

 ------------------------

-Whenever a temporary user account is converted into a real user account, the ``lazy_signup.signals.converted`` signal will be sent.
+Whenever a temporary user account is converted into a real user account, the ``lazysignup.signals.converted`` signal will be sent.
 If you need to do any processing when an account is converted, you should listen for the signal, eg::

-    from lazy_signup.signals import converted
+    from lazysignup.signals import converted
     from django.dispatch import receiver

     @receiver(converted)